 For all of Biden's successes or failures, it's really about 'COVID, stupid'

-He touted accomplishments in his first year, from millions of vaccinations to passing massive COVID relief and infrastructure bills.
+He touted accomplishments in his first year, from millions of vaccinations to the passage of massive COVID-19 relief and infrastructure bills.

 Biden reflected on his struggles, too, painted a relatively optimistic outlook for the country, laid out how he wants to be president differently going forward, and even admitted mistakes.